amithaanand/football_data_analysis/README.md

 # football_data_analysis

+Here I have taken Football datas from kaggle and using python mathplotlib and sql i have analysed the queies.

 Analysis-1
 Draw a graph of away team and home team goal scoring in each year of quarterfinal,semifinal and final (plot it as 2 graph).